 The special enrollment periods triggered by the coronavirus pandemic do not allow people with health insurance to switch to a different plan; they are designed to let uninsured people gain coverage.
 But people who have health plans that aren’t minimum essential coverage are considered uninsured, which means people are able to switch away from coverage such as short-term health plans and healthcare sharing ministry plans and obtain ACA-compliant health insurance coverage instead.

 The 38 states that rely on HealthCare.gov cannot issue their own special enrollment periods, as they do not run their own enrollment platforms.
 The governors of 13 states (Arizona, as well as 12 others), and attorneys general from 22 states, asked the federal government to open up a special enrollment period through HealthCare.gov.
-But as of March 31, the Trump administration has said they do not plan to open a special enrollment period on HealthCare.gov, and are instead “exploring other options” as of late March.
+But the Trump administration said they do not plan to open a special enrollment period on HealthCare.gov, and were instead “exploring other options” as of late March.
 The letter from 12 governors in states that use HealthCare.gov was sent on April 13, and the letter from 22 attorneys general was sent on April 14.
 But thus-far, HealthCare.gov has continued to require a qualifying event in order for a person to enroll via HealthCare.gov (documentation requirements were relaxed until mid-July, but are now back to normal).

 New Mexico operates a state-run exchange but uses HealthCare.gov for enrollment (for now), which means the state cannot issue a special enrollment period.
 But New Mexico has opened up the state’s high-risk pool to residents who are uninsured, not able to obtain other health coverage, and who believe they may have COVID-19.

-And Illinois is working to try to get a federal waiver approved that would allow uninsured COVID-19 patients to have coverage under the state Medicaid program.
+Illinois is working to try to get a federal waiver approved that would allow uninsured COVID-19 patients to have coverage under the state Medicaid program.
 And Oregon has secured a waiver approval that will allow the state to enroll residents without income verification